-Title Insurance: What every homeowner needs to know
+Title insurance: What every new homeowner needs to know

 You combed through websites, apps, newspapers and seen dozens of places until you finally found the perfect house!

-Your biggest achievement, your biggest asset – how do you keep it safe?
+Your biggest achievement, your greatest investment—how do you keep it safe?

 Before you purchased your home, the property may have changed hands several times.
 Even with a new build, somewhere along the way there may have been an error made such as an incorrect survey, a non-existent permit or title-related issues that can affect your ability to sell, mortgage, or lease your property in the future.
 These are the types of things that a title insurance policy can protect you against.